-Teacher in Charge: Mrs M. Scoggins
+Teacher in Charge: Mr E. Grant-Mackie.

 Recommended Prior LearningActive participation in Year 10 core Science, especially in relation to experimental design and use of basic scientific lab equipment.